 Cheating is cause for disqualification.
 Every nursing student will understand that the basis for this policy is the nursing program's and Merritt College's responsibility for protecting the lives of patients and safeguarding the public.
 Cheating will not be tolerated.
 There is zero tolerance for cheating in the Merritt College Associate Degree Nursing Program.
-If a student is found cheating, he or she will receive an "F" in the course and will be dismissed from the ADN Program for behavior which threatens the wellbeing of patients.
+If a student is found cheating, he or she will receive an "F" in the course and will be subject to recommendations from the disciplinary committee which may include dismissal from the ADN Program for behavior which threatens the wellbeing of patients.
 Cheating is defined as helping another student answer the questions, comparing answers, checking someone else's answer, looking at someone else's test, allowing another person to look at your test, giving information to another student about the exam, fraudulence, dishonesty, copying, using any material or device to obtain assistance in answering a question or to check a question.
 Additionally, the scope of cheating is broadened to include impersonation.
 This includes someone who attempts to impersonate you either online or in person.